vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 9 Climate Change
 159
 2. How many kilograms of CO2 are produced from consuming a 40 L tank of gasoline?
 Compare the result to typical human mass.
 Gasoline is about 0.75 kg/L.
-3. Typical household electricity use in the U.S. is about 30 kilowatt- hours (kWh) per day.
+3. Typical household electricity use in the U.S. is about 30 kilowatthours (kWh) per day.
 If the electricity is produced by a natural gas plant operating at 40% efficiency, each household requires 75 kWh of energy from natural gas each day.
 Converting this to Joules, and using the intensity of 49 g/MJ from Table 9.1, how much CO2 is produced daily to supply a house with electricity from a natural gas source?
 4. Americans use energy at an average rate of 10,000 W. Convert this to Joules in a day, then MJ, then use a representative number75 in the right-hand column of Table 9.1 to estimate an approximate CO2 emission per American per day, in kg.
 Compare this to the mass of a typical person.
 5. Getting more specific, Americans, on average, get about 320 MJ per person from oil each day, 265 MJ from gas, and 110 MJ from coal.
 Based on the CO2 mass per energy column in Table 9.1, how much mass, in kg, of CO2 does an American produce per day from each of these sources, and in total?
 Compare this daily emission to the mass of a person.
 6. If carbon dioxide emission is a chief concern, switching from a coal-fired electricity plant to natural gas input is still a use of fossil fuels, but natural gas produces less CO2 per energy unit than coal (Table 9.1).
 By what factor would CO2 emissions be reduced if replacing all energy76 we now get from coal with energy from natural gas?